R-JG/mast/README.md

-# `Mast`
+# %mast

-A library for building fully dynamic Sail front-ends

-*full-stack Urbit* — *zero JavaScript required*

-## Overview

-- Using Mast, an app stores its current display state on an agent, and when the display state changes, updates to the browser containing only the necessary amount of html to achieve this state are sent and swapped in.

-- A small script that is generic to any application is inserted into your Sail and used to establish an Eyre channel, receive display updates from your ship, and sync the browser with them.

-- In your Sail components, you may add event attributes on elements specifying event listeners with paths corresponding to an event handler in your agent; the script will add these event listeners and poke your agent when the event is triggered.
-A return attribute may also be used to specify any data from the event object, the target element, or any other element associated by id to return to the ship for the event handler to process.

-- Display updates do not need to be in response to an event from the client, though.
-Your ship can stream updates to the browser as an effect of any state change in the agent.
+Mast is a front-end model inspired by HTMX.
+It is also quite different from it.
+Mast takes the idea of applying minimal updates to the DOM with content rendered on the server, but instead of the developer writing swap logic, a diffing algorithm automatically creates the update and pushes it through an Eyre SSE channel to the Mast script on the browser which then executes the swaps.
+In addition to this, Mast's event attributes let you specify event listeners on elements such that the triggered events are poked into handlers in your ship, meaning that all of your client-side interface logic can be implemented in Hoon, within Urbit.

+In this updated version, Mast can be used to serve to the clearweb with it's built in session system.

 ---

 ## Setup

-All that is needed to use Mast is the /lib/mast.hoon file.
+All that is needed to use Mast is /lib/mast/hoon and /lib/mast/js.

 ## Usage

-> Note: check out the /lib file and the example app for more detailed information.
+For an example of how mast is used check out this chess ui-agent: https://github.com/R-JG/chess/blob/mast-agent/src/backend/chess/app/chess-ui.hoon

-### In your agent 🤖
+### In your agent

-First, you will need to define your app's routes as `(list [path gate])` where the gates are your root-level Sail components, i.e. gates which produce `manx` containing a complete document with `<html>`, `<head>`, and `<body>` tags.

-> Note: you will also need to bind the base url segment for your app with arvo in order to access it from the client.
+Mast is an agent wrapper.
+To use mast, at the top of your agent's file below the type core include a `=+  (pin:mast your-session-state-type)` followed by `%-  agent:mast`.
+The argument for `pin:mast` is a mold of any client state that you might want saved on a session by session basis.
+This state will be accessible from `storage:mast` which is a `(map ship your-session-state-type)`. `storage:mast` is meant for UI related state, e.g. for conditional rendering; it will not persist through save-load cycles.

+(Side note: the mast agent wrapper now takes care of saving ui state, so you no longer need to track this in your agent.)

 #### ++ on-poke

 Mast uses a combination of direct http and the channel system.
-Pokes will be received under two marks: `%handle-http-request` for when the app is first accessed from the client, and `%json` for any subsequent client event pokes that the Mast script will send.
+Pokes will be received under two marks: `%handle-http-request` for when the app is first accessed from the client, and `%mast-event` for any subsequent client event pokes that the Mast script will send.

 ##### %handle-http-request

-For `%handle-http-request`, the main arms that you will use are `rig` and `plank`.

-The `rig` arm is used to produce a new instance of the display state, to then be used with `plank` and saved as the current display state in the agent.

-The `plank` arm is used to serve any of the pages in your routes list according to the request url.
-It produces a list of cards with the http response.
+In response to a `%handle-http-request` `%GET` poke, you will use `gale:mast` to send a full page to the client.
+Using this arm, mast will insert its script and establish an Eyre channel connection to receive diff updates. `gale:mast` is used with a `=^` to pin new cards and change `rig.mast`.

-##### %json
+##### %mast-event

-Events from the client are handled in on-poke under the `%json` mark.

-The json data can be parsed with the `parse-json` arm in Mast into `[tags=path data=(map @t @t)]`.
+Events from the client are handled under the `%mast-event` mark.
+The `vase` will be of the type `event:mast` which is `[=path data=(map @t @t)]`.

-> `tags` is the path that you had defined in the `event` attribute on the Sail element which triggered the event poke, and `data` contains any of the paths defined in the `return` attribute mapped to the value of the object's property in the DOM — refer to the Sail attribute section below.
+The `path` is what you will have defined in the `event` attribute on the Sail element which triggered the event poke, and `data` contains any of the paths defined in the `return` attribute mapped to the value of the object's property in the DOM, or the name of an input from a submit event mapped to its value.
+Refer to the Sail attribute section below for more details.

-You can then `?+` over `tags` to define your event handlers.
+You can `?+` over the `path` to define your event handlers.

 #### Display updates with `gust`

-Display updates are made by using `rig` to produce a new instance of the display, which is then used with `gust` to produce a card to sync the client with the new display state.
+Display updates are made with `gust:mast`.
+This arm creates a diff from your newly rendered Sail to sync the client with the latest state of your UI. `gust:mast` is also used with a `=^` to pin new cards and change `rig.mast`.

 Typically, you would use these arms after updating some part of your app's state which is involved in your Sail components.

-This can be done in any part of your agent where you would produce a subscription update card (not only in on-poke) to send a display update to the client.
+This can be done asynchronously from mast events and sent from any part of your agent where you would produce a subscription card to update the client.

-### In your Sail ⛵
+### In your Sail

-There are three special element attributes that Mast uses: `event`, `return`, and `key`.
+Mast uses three main attributes: `event`, `return`, `key`, along with `debounce`, `throttle`, `js-on-event`, `js-on-add`, and `js-on-delete`.

 #### The event attribute

 The `event` attribute lets you specify event listeners on elements.
 In Mast, all that an event listener on the client does is poke your agent, leaving the entirety of the event handling to be done in your ship which is where your app's display state lives.

-Event attributes are formatted as a path where the first segment is the name of the event listener minus the "on" prefix, followed by any number of segments which, along with the first segment, identify the event handler in the agent (see the `%json` mark section).
+Event attributes are formatted as a path where the first segment is the name of the event listener minus the "on" prefix, followed by any number of segments which, along with the first segment, identify the event handler in the agent (see the `%mast-event` mark section).

 For example: